St. Nicholas of Myra

 Nicholas' remains were, originally, entombed at Myra, modern Demre (Myra = myrrh).
 In 1087, the Saint's relics were moved to Bari, Italy, where they are still enshrined in the Basilica of St. Nicola.

 What is the connection between this venerable Bishop and Santa Claus?
-Legend has it that Nicholas worked numerous miracles for those in need.
+Legend has it that Nicholas of Myra worked numerous miracles for those in need.
 He is also known as the Wonder Worker.
 Possibly the most famous and popular story concerns a nobleman and his three daughters.

 The nobleman had fallen on hard times and did not have the money to pay his daughters' dowries.
 Without this, the girls could not marry.
-Nicholas, learning of their despair, went to the house, at night, and dropped a bag of gold coins in one of the daughter's window.
+Nicholas of Myra, learning of their despair, went to the house, at night, and dropped a bag of gold coins in one of the daughter's window.
 Later, he returned and deposited a bag of coins in through the next girl's window.
 When he returned to bestow his gift on the third girl, all the windows of the house were locked.
-So, the good Bishop climbed up on the roof and dropped the bag of money down through the chimney.
+So, the good Bishop Nicholas of Myra climbed up on the roof and dropped the bag of money down through the chimney.
 The coins fell into the girls' stockings that were hanging on the fireplace mantle to dry.
 Sound familiar?
 This legend is where we get the tradition of hanging stockings for Santa to fill with treats and gifts on Christmas Eve!